ahupp/unit-syntax/README.md

 Why?
 I often use Python as an interactive calculator for physical problems, and wished it had the type safety of explicit units along with the readability of normal notation.

-Where? `unit-syntax` currently supports Jupyter notebooks and the IPython interpreter; support for standalone scripts is planned.
+Where? `unit-syntax` currently supports Jupyter notebooks and the IPython interpreter; maybe someday support for standalone scripts.

 How?
-A syntax transformer based on the official Python grammar turns these expression into calls to the excellent [Pint](https://pint.readthedocs.io/) units library.
+An IPython [custom input transformer](https://ipython.readthedocs.io/en/stable/config/inputtransforms.html) parses the new syntax using a modified version of the official Python grammar, and translates it into calls to the excellent [Pint](https://pint.readthedocs.io/) units library.

 ## Getting Started